IAM-Heimdall/Docs/docs/UseCases.md

 permalink: /use-cases/
 ---
 ## Use Cases

+Here are some use cases where IAM for AI Agents would fit in well.
 - [Verifiable Agent Identification](./use-cases/IDandAuth.md)
 - [Licensing & Compliance Enforcement](./use-cases/ComplianceEnforcement.md)
 - [Granular Authorization & Least Privilege](./use-cases/AuthandLeastPrivilege.md)